Appian (NASDAQ:APPN) Updates FY 2022 Earnings Guidance

-Several research firms have weighed in on APPN.
-The Goldman Sachs Group began coverage on shares of Appian in a research note on Wednesday, April 27th.
-They set a buy rating and a $70.00 target price for the company.
-Morgan Stanley reaffirmed a hold rating and issued a $60.00 price objective on shares of Appian in a report on Friday, February 18th.
-Zacks Investment Research downgraded shares of Appian from a buy rating to a hold rating in a report on Monday, May 16th.
-Barclays reduced their price objective on shares of Appian from $47.00 to $42.00 and set an underweight rating for the company in a report on Tuesday, April 19th.
-Finally, Truist Financial reduced their price objective on shares of Appian from $100.00 to $65.00 in a report on Friday, February 18th.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of Hold and a consensus price target of $75.83.
+Several equities research analysts have weighed in on the company.
+The Goldman Sachs Group assumed coverage on Appian in a report on Wednesday, April 27th.
+They issued a buy rating and a $70.00 target price for the company.
+Barclays reduced their price target on Appian from $47.00 to $42.00 and set an underweight rating for the company in a research report on Tuesday, April 19th.
+Truist Financial reduced their price target on Appian from $100.00 to $65.00 in a research report on Friday, February 18th.
+Berenberg Bank started coverage on Appian in a research report on Friday.
+They issued a buy rating and a $63.00 price target for the company.
+Finally, Morgan Stanley reissued a hold rating and issued a $60.00 price target on shares of Appian in a research report on Friday, February 18th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $78.33.

-In other news, CRO Eric Calvin Cross sold 8,936 shares of the firm’s stock in a transaction that occurred on Tuesday, May 10th.
-The stock was sold at an average price of $56.61, for a total value of $505,866.96.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, major shareholder Abdiel Capital Management, Llc purchased 1,000 shares of the firm’s stock in a transaction that occurred on Friday, March 18th.
-The shares were acquired at an average cost of $59.00 per share, with a total value of $59,000.00.
+In other news, CFO Mark Matheos sold 4,981 shares of the company’s stock in a transaction dated Tuesday, May 10th.
+The stock was sold at an average price of $57.13, for a total value of $284,564.53.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, major shareholder Abdiel Capital Management, Llc bought 50,000 shares of the stock in a transaction dated Wednesday, March 16th.
+The stock was bought at an average price of $51.02 per share, for a total transaction of $2,551,000.00.
 The disclosure for this purchase can be found here.
-Over the last three months, insiders have purchased 825,030 shares of company stock worth $38,892,351 and have sold 16,082 shares worth $908,684.
-43.90% of the stock is currently owned by insiders.
+In the last 90 days, insiders bought 750,030 shares of company stock worth $35,173,651 and sold 16,082 shares worth $908,684.
+43.90% of the stock is owned by corporate insiders.

-Large investors have recently made changes to their positions in the stock.
-Renaissance Technologies LLC purchased a new position in shares of Appian during the 1st quarter worth approximately $13,983,000.
-Morgan Stanley increased its stake in shares of Appian by 23.2% in the 2nd quarter.
-Morgan Stanley now owns 595,919 shares of the company’s stock worth $82,087,000 after purchasing an additional 112,399 shares in the last quarter.
-Goldman Sachs Group Inc. increased its stake in Appian by 82.8% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 198,304 shares of the company’s stock worth $12,932,000 after buying an additional 89,819 shares in the last quarter.
+A number of hedge funds have recently modified their holdings of APPN.
+Renaissance Technologies LLC purchased a new position in shares of Appian in the first quarter valued at approximately $13,983,000.
+Morgan Stanley increased its holdings in shares of Appian by 23.2% in the second quarter.
+Morgan Stanley now owns 595,919 shares of the company’s stock valued at $82,087,000 after purchasing an additional 112,399 shares during the last quarter.
+Goldman Sachs Group Inc. increased its holdings in shares of Appian by 82.8% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 198,304 shares of the company’s stock valued at $12,932,000 after purchasing an additional 89,819 shares during the last quarter.
 Bank Julius Baer & Co.
-Ltd Zurich purchased a new stake in Appian in the 4th quarter worth $3,925,000.
-Finally, Barclays PLC boosted its holdings in shares of Appian by 80.4% during the 4th quarter.
+Ltd Zurich acquired a new stake in shares of Appian in the fourth quarter valued at approximately $3,925,000.
+Finally, Barclays PLC increased its holdings in shares of Appian by 80.4% in the fourth quarter.
 Barclays PLC now owns 109,921 shares of the company’s stock valued at $7,167,000 after purchasing an additional 48,983 shares during the last quarter.
 Institutional investors own 80.47% of the company’s stock.

 Appian Corporation provides low-code automation platform in the United States and internationally.
 The company's platform automates the creation of forms, workflows, data structures, reports, user interfaces, and other software elements that are needed to be manually coded.
 The company also offers professional and customer support services.